Therapy for Adults

 Therapy offers a space to explore these complex emotions, whether you’re processing family dynamics, setting boundaries, or coping with life transitions.
 Together, we can navigate the unique joys and struggles of being an only adult child, helping you find balance, connection, and support along the way.

-You can also click below to learn more about my virtual support group for adult only-children.
+Click below to learn more about my virtual support group for adult onlies.

 Ready to get started?